Why Critical Thinking is Key for Shaping the Future

 2. Culture eats strategy for breakfast

-Don’t underestimate the power of culture in your organisation.
-If you are to become an agile organisation it is important to create a culture that is open to challenging the status quo and ‘the way things are done around here’.
+Don’t underestimate the power of culture in your organization.
+If you are to become an agile organization, it is important to create a culture that is open to challenging the status quo and ‘the way things are done around here.’
 There are no stupid ideas.

 Inertia is death.
-The leader and organisation that survives today and into the future is the leader and organisation that is open to being challenged and being the lifelong learner.
+The leader and organization that survives today and into the future is the leader and organization that is open to being challenged and being a lifelong learner.

 4. The power of humility and openness